dm4x/evo-poker/README.md

 # evo-poker

+ATTENTION
+=
+Working solution is in branch 'new_solution'.

+ABOUT
+=
 Solution based on calculating strength of five-card hand.
-So texas holdem and omaha can be calculated in that way after dividing board+hand (7 card for texas and 9 card for omaha) to five-card possible hands and then comparing them like in five card draw.
+So my main idea is that texas and omaha both can be calculated in that way after dividing
+(board, hand) tuples of each player (5+2 cards for texas and 5+4 cards for omaha) to five-card possible hands and then comparing them like in five card draw.

-Texas and omaha are not done yet.
+Unfortunately, texas and omaha are not done yet.